tone-row/flowchart-fun/README.md

 This repository is organized in workspaces. [/app](/app) contains the code for the react application and [/module](/module) contains the code for the **deprecated** [flowchart-fun](https://www.npmjs.com/package/flowchart-fun) npm module.

+# Releasing

+Documenting so as not to forget!

+- Work on feature branches which are merged to `dev`
+- When ready to release update version in /app/package.json and merge directly to `dev`
+- Open pull request from `dev` to `main`
+- Merging pull request should create new github release

 ## Contributing

 We always welcome contributions!
 Before opening a pull request with a new feature, consider opening an issue or discussion to gauge support and/or confirm your implementation.